gajus/eslint-plugin-jsdoc/.README/README.md

 ### Requiring JSDoc comments for exported functions in <code>require-jsdoc</code>

-- `settings.jsdoc.publicFunctionsOnly` - Missing jsdoc blocks
+- `settings.jsdoc.publicOnly` - Missing jsdoc blocks
-  are only reported for function bodies that are exported from the module.
+  are only reported for function bodies / class declarations that are exported from the module.
   May be a boolean or object.

   This setting object supports the following keys: